syncfusion-content/blazor-docs/blazor/common/data-binding/restful-service-binding.md

 ## Create the database

-Open Visual Studio 2019 Preview, select **View -> SQL Server Object Explorer**.
+Open Visual Studio , select **View -> SQL Server Object Explorer**.
 Right-click on the Databases folder to create a new Database and name it as OrdersDetails.

 ![Add new database in Blazor](../images/odata-add-db.png)
 ![Adding database name and location in Blazor](../images/odata-db-name.png)